×

 This experience has helped us identify a holistic strategy on “build vs buy” & SaaS-stringing:

-Use existing solutions where possible under time and resource constraints AND ship with a service-migration assessment.
+Use existing solutions where possible under time and resource constraints.
+Ship with a service-migration assessment.

 Our service-migration assessments are pretty informal but attempt to estimate the tech-debt associated with a dependency on a SaaS product.
 We answer questions like: